I would like to list my single family detached house for sale on MLS, do I need to find out if I have an underground oil tank on my property?

 It is very important to find out if there is an underground oil tank on your property before placing your house for sale.
 If your house was built after 1960 it is very unlikely there is an underground oil tank; houses built prior to 1960 are more likely to have an underground oil tank.

 The first step you should take is to have the property scanned by a professional licensed oil tank removal company.
-I recommend calling 2 to 3 companies: ask each one which method they use to scan the property and what their fee is.
-Professional oil tank removal rates can vary.
 Once the oil tank company has scanned the property they will be able to establish if an oil tank exists.
 If there is no oil tank, you will be given an official certificate stating there was no oil tank found on the property.
 If an oil tank was found you will be given a written report showing where the underground tank is located.

 I have an underground oil tank on my property.
 How much will it cost to have it removed?

 The oil tank removal cost depends on the following factors: